ph3rin/ph3rin.github.io/_drafts/two-cp.md

 We first study the case of non-negative integers.
 (And since they are 8-bits, they are just `uint8_t`).

 To represent an unsigned integer in 8 bits, we simply write down its binary notation.
-If there less than 8 bits in the notation, we append 0-s to the left to fill the gap.
+If there less than 8 bits in the notation, we padd it with 0-s on the left.
 For example, $42$ has $6$ bits, so we append two 0-s to the left to make it 8 bits:

 $$101010 \to 00101010$$